 Living at Lees-McRae

-Our diverse variety of living options, including residence halls, cottages, suites, apartments and houses, offer you the opportunity to grow as a person and build close relationships with your peers in a place that feels most like home for you.
+Our variety of living options, including residence halls, cottages, suites, apartments and houses, offer you the opportunity to grow as a person and build close relationships with your peers in a place that feels most like home for you.
 Studies have shown that students who live on campus are more involved, have higher retention and graduation rates, have higher grade point averages, and have a greater overall degree of satisfaction with their college experience than their off-campus peers.
 Students also enjoy residential benefits like wireless internet, cable television, student lounges, and ample green space to study, play and enjoy the mountain air.

 Named no. 2 on College Raptor’s list of pet-friendly colleges and universities, we are one of a handful of campuses in the nation to allow you and your pet to enroll.